alijazayeri/CaseJoo/README.md

 # CaseJoo
-#__CaseJoo: A Pipeline and R Library For Detection of Disease-causing Genes in Rare Genetic Disorders
+<h>CaseJoo: A Pipeline and R Library For Detection of Disease-causing Genes in Rare Genetic Disorders</h>